Move To America’s Most Popular

 And we went to dinner just last week at Casa Garcia… a restaurant in the historic center of Mazatlán that I believe is the finest in the city.
 We got appetizers, an expensive bottle of wine, entrees, and desserts.
 With the tip, the bill came to $73… for the best gourmet restaurant in the city.

-The bottom line is that in Mexico you’ll live better for less.
+The bottom line is: in Mexico you’ll live better for less.
 It’s a quality lifestyle, with an easy relocation and residency… all at a good price.

 At this year’s Live and Invest in Mexico Conference, we’ll walk through exactly how much you need to live in Mexico, whether you prefer the coast, the mountains, or the colonial cities.